Blog

 It's practical to fertilize this fall to meet the anticipated needs of next year's crop, taking into consideration local recommendations based on soil tests.
 Reducing fertilizer rates can potentially increase an existing problem, namely the limited availability of nutrients from applied fertilizer in the first season after application.
 Only about 10-30% of applied P and 20-60% of applied K is typically recovered, or used by the growing crop, in that first season.

-In the corn trial below from Nutrien's Hopkinsville, KY research farm, treating dry fertilizer with Titan XC (1 pint/ton) led to a yield increase of 6 bushels or more compared to untreated fertilizer.
+In the corn trial below from Nutrien Ag Solutions's Hopkinsville, KY research farm, treating dry fertilizer with TITAN XC (1 pint/ton) led to a yield increase of 6 bushels or more compared to untreated fertilizer.
 This was true whether the fertilizer was applied at the full rate (300 lbs/acres) or the reduced rate (270 lbs/acre).

 Visit the Titan XC Hub